tiny-dnn/tiny-dnn/doc/CONTRIBUTING.md

 ## Coding guides
 - Keep header-only
 - Keep dependency-free
-    - If your change requires 3rd party libraries, this should be __optional__ in tiny-cnn.
+    - If your change requires 3rd party libraries, this should be __optional__ in tiny-dnn.
     Please guard your 3rd party dependent code by ```#ifdef - #endif``` block, and white CMakelist option to enable the block - but lesser these switches, the better.
 - Keep platform-independent